|English||Deutsch [German]||Espanol [Spanish]||Francais [French]||Русский [Russian]||日本語 [Japanese]|

 3. The CABRILLO file format is the standard for logs.
 See <www.cqww.com/cabrillo.htm> for detailed instructions on filling out the CABRILLO file header.
 Failure to fill out the header correctly may result in the entry being placed in the wrong category or reclassified as a Checklog.
 Note: U.S. stations must indicate the station location in the CABRILLO header (e.g., LOCATION: OH).

-4. E-mail or Web upload is the expected method of log submission.
+4. Web upload is the preferred method of log submission.
+Web upload of logs is available at <www.cqww.com/logcheck/>.
+Email submission is also available.
 SSB logs in CABRILLO format should be sent to firstname.lastname@example.org.
 CW logs in CABRILLO format should be sent to email@example.com.
 Include only the entry call sign in the “Subject:” line of the e-mail.
-Web upload of logs is available at <www.cqww.com/logcheck/>.
-All logs received will be confirmed via e-mail.
-A listing of logs received can be found at www.cqww.com.

 5. Instructions for NON-CABRILLO electronic logs: If you are not able to submit a CABRILLO format log, please contact the Contest Director for assistance with submitting another format.